secretstartups/handbook/support/workflows/working-on-tickets.html.md

 Each week we publish the 'mean average per Support Engineer' for solved tickets, public replies and internal notes in the Support Week in Review.

-We produce separate reports for
+We produce separate reports for SM/SaaS/L&R in recognition that the volume of tickets for each focus area is different.
-- [self-managed](https://gitlab.zendesk.com/explore#/pivot-table/connection/10438872/query/31477512), [.com](https://gitlab.zendesk.com/explore#/pivot-table/connection/10438872/query/31478192), and [L&R](https://gitlab.zendesk.com/explore#/pivot-table/connection/10438872/query/34808652) tickets in recognition that the volume of tickets for each focus area is different.
+- The following [Dashboard](https://gitlab.zendesk.com/explore/dashboard/36925DBD1F5E3C7BA541DB38D11AC51E0EAAFDD30DCB63FDE83CF1389E555D96/tab/11700022) contains the current values.

-We establish a **dynamic baseline** that is 0.85 of the mean average* for each metric. \
+We establish a **dynamic baseline** that is 0.85 of the mean average* for each metric.
 (*value is chosen based on the [threshold for the lower quartile](https://en.wikipedia.org/wiki/Quartile)).

 Here's an example week for folks working on self-managed tickets: